swarfte/MethodDecorator/README.md

 - the Decorator that use to transform the type of parameter
 - need to set the type of parameter when use wrap function
+- if the number of wrap arguments is larger than the number of function arguments, the first additional argument will be the type transform of return value
 - example:

 ```javascript